Michael Batiste (American football)

 Michael Batiste (born December 24, 1970) is an American former professional football player who was a defensive tackle and offensive guard in the National Football League (NFL) for the Dallas Cowboys and Washington Redskins.
 He played college football for the Tulane Green Wave.
 He also was a member of the Frankfurt Galaxy and Barcelona Dragons in the World League of American Football (WLAF).

-Early years
+Early life

 Michael Batiste attended West Brook Senior High School, where he was an All-district selection in football as a senior (jersey 72).
 He also lettered in basketball and track as a 3-year letterman.

 He accepted a football scholarship from Tulane University in New Orleans, Louisiana.
 He became a starter at defensive tackle (number 54) as a sophomore, posting 57 tackles (6 for loss) and 3 sacks.
 The next year, he started 9 games at defensive tackle, posting 42 tackles (5 for loss) and 4 sacks.
 As a senior he started 10 games, registering 40 tackles (3 for loss) and one sack, while playing left defensive end and defensive tackle.